 Jeffrey A. Chine acts as General Counsel for the Building Industry Association of San Diego County and chairs its Legal Action Committee.

-The 2016 edition of The Best Lawyers in America recognizes 32 Allen Matkins attorneys, including Jeffrey A. Chine, Barry H. Epstein and Fernando Villa.
+The 2017 edition of The Best Lawyers in America recognizes 34 Allen Matkins attorneys, including Pamela L. Andes, Jeffrey A. Chine, David C. Cooke, Barry H. Epstein, James L. Meeder and Fernando Villa.
 In addition to the individual acknowledgements, Allen Matkins received a Metropolitan Tier 1 Ranking for Land Use & Zoning Law in San Diego.

 The San Diego County Building Industry Association recognized Heather S. Riley as the Best Builder Associate of the Year in 2011.